 “To begin to know something new, we must first realize that there is something we do not know.” -Tarthang Tulku, Knowledge of Freedom

-Experience a different kind of yoga, one designed to reconnect your body, mind, and senses.
-Kum Nye Tibetan Yoga is a gentle healing system that relieves stress, transforms negative patterns, and helps us to be balanced and healthy.
-Kum Nye (Tibetan Yoga) heals our bodies and minds, bringing their energies together to function smoothly and harmoniously.
-Components of the class include physical postures and movements as well as working with the breath.
+Experience a completely different style of yoga, one designed to reconnect your body, mind, and senses.
+Kum Nye (Tibetan Yoga) is a gentle healing system that relieves stress, transforms negative patterns, and helps us to be balanced and healthy.
+Components of the class include simple (though not necessarily easy) postures and mindful movements, as well as working with the breath and meditation.
+Perfect for those who enjoy a slow, meditative, and relaxing path to balance and harmony.
 Class held in the Yoga Room

+Tension is normal, stress in not!
 Seventy five percent of Americans say they are stressed out at work.
 If you’re not in the lucky 25%, learn what steps you can take so that you can be!
-In this one hour session, you will learn how to bring awareness to the way you work and interact so that you can defuse your habitual reaction to the things that cause you stress.
+During this interactive and exploratory session, we will open a discussion about bringing awareness to the way we work and interact so that we can defuse our habitual reaction to the things that cause us stress.
 Based on Skillful Means teachings from Tarthang Tulku, you will get a taste for an approach to work and life that is not just a ‘how-to’ method, but a potential transformation into a new way of being.
-Class held in the Library
+Class held in the Medicine Buddha Classroom

 Meditation is an ongoing practice of self-knowledge that attunes us to our true inner nature.
 Once we experience even a glimpse of this nature, we naturally begin to live more meaningful and harmonious lives – lives that benefit ourselves and others.
 This class will introduce the basic components of sitting meditation: posture, relaxation of the body, awareness of the breath, and neutrality toward thoughts and other mental activity.
 Based on Hidden Mind of Freedom by Tarthang Tulku.
 Class held in the Library